 What purpose a “Military Letter of Recommendation” served?

-Strengthens an Applicant’s Position
+Strengthens and Applicant’s Position

 All factors considered, the letter strengthens the position and the likelihood that the applicant will be eligible for consideration to the positions applied for.
 That is because it furnishes more information regarding the applicant’s past successes and overall suitability for the position applied for.

-Then, it also serves as tie-breaker in that it helps the admissions committee in making up their minds and setting one candidate from the rest.
+Then, it also serves as a tie-breaker in that it helps the admissions committee in making up their minds and setting one candidate from the rest.
 Given the huge volumes of equally qualified applicants at any given time, this letter is a crucial one.

 What to include in the “Military Letter of Recommendation”?

 You have to open the letter with an appropriate salutation.
-This is basically a clause which shows who exactly you are addressing in this letter.
+This is basically a clause that shows who exactly you are addressing in this letter.
 The salutation may take the forms of “Dear Admissions Committee,” “Dear Sir/Madam,” or “To Whom It May Concern,” and so on.

 Relations with the Applicant